makma/fingerprintjs.com/content/index/account-takeover.md

       iconTitle: Prevent account takeover
     - icon: /img/uploads/incognito.svg
       title: Phishing Attack Prevention
-      markdown__Content: Social engineering is among the most reliable methods for fraudsters to access accounts of your trusted customers.
+      content: Social engineering is among the most reliable methods for fraudsters to access accounts of your trusted customers.
 Phishing techniques can also be notoriously difficult to prevent.
 Websites can stop phishing fraud with FingerprintJS Pro's accurate visitor